-The Technical Assistance program allows each government to identify pressing issues and priorities, and develop action plans to mitigate these problems.
-Direct grants and reimbursable agreements with technical assistance providers, both within and outside the Federal government, are keys to implementation.
+The Technical Assistance program allows each government to identify pressing issues and priorities and develop action plans to mitigate these problems.
+Direct grants, reimbursable agreements, and contracts with technical assistance providers, both within and outside the Federal government, are keys to implementation.
 Funded projects are focused to meet immediate needs in the short term and assist the governments in developing long-term solutions.